Edward Drinker Cope: Early life

-Edward Drinker Cope was born on July 28, 1840, the eldest son of Alfred Cope and Hannah, daughter of Thomas Edge, of Chester County, Pennsylvania.
-He was a distant cousin of historian Gilbert Cope.
-His middle name, "Drinker", was his paternal grandmother's maiden name, she being daughter of John Drinker, of Philadelphia.
-The Cope family were of English origin; the first to settle in America, in 1683, was Oliver Cope, a tailor formerly of Avebury, Wiltshire, who was granted two hundred and fifty acres in Delaware.
+Edward Drinker Cope was born on July 28, 1840, the eldest son of Alfred and Hanna Cope.
 The death of his mother when he was three years old seemed to have had little effect on young Edward, as he mentioned in his letters that he had no recollection of her.
-His stepmother, Rebecca Biddle, filled the maternal role; Cope referred to her warmly, as well as his younger stepbrother, James Biddle Cope.
-Alfred, an orthodox member of the Religious Society of Friends (Quakers), operated a lucrative shipping business started by his father, Thomas P. Cope, in 1821.
-He was a philanthropist who gave money to the Society of Friends, the Philadelphia Zoological Gardens, and the Institute for Colored Youth.
+His stepmother Rebecca Biddle filled the maternal role; Cope referred to her warmly, as well as his younger stepbrother, James Biddle Cope.
+Alfred, an orthodox member of the Religious Society of Friends or Quakers, operated a lucrative shipping business started by his father Thomas P. Cope in 1821.
+He was a philanthropist who gave money to the Society of Friends, the Philadelphia Zoological Gardens and the Institute for Colored Youth.

 Edward was born and raised in a large stone house called "Fairfield", whose location is now within the boundaries of Philadelphia.
 The 8 acre of pristine and exotic gardens of the house offered a landscape that Edward was able to explore.
 The Copes began teaching their children to read and write while very young, and took Edward on trips across New England and to museums, zoos, and gardens.
 Cope's interest in animals became apparent at a young age, as did his natural artistic ability.

 Alfred intended to give his son the same education he himself had received.
 At age nine, Edward was sent to a day school in Philadelphia; at 12, he attended the Friends' Boarding School at Westtown, near West Chester, Pennsylvania.
 The school was founded in 1799 with fundraising by members of the Society of Friends (Quakers), and provided much of the Cope family's education.
 The prestigious school was expensive, costing Alfred $500 in tuition each year, and in his first year, Edward studied algebra, chemistry, scripture, physiology, grammar, astronomy, and Latin.
 Edward's letters home requesting a larger allowance show he was able to manipulate his father, and he was, according to author and Cope biographer Jane Davidson, "a bit of a spoiled brat".
 His letters suggest he was lonely at the school—it was the first time he had been away from his home for an extended period.
 Otherwise, Edward's studies progressed much like a typical boy—he consistently had "less than perfect" or "not quite satisfactory" marks for conduct from his teachers, and did not work hard on his penmanship lessons, which may have contributed to his often-illegible handwriting as an adult.